Hyperkalemic Periodic Paralysis

 What is the definition of Hyperkalemic Periodic Paralysis?

-Hyperkalemic periodic paralysis (hyperPP) is a disorder that causes occasional episodes of muscle weakness and sometimes a higher than normal level of potassium in the blood.
+Hyperkalemic periodic paralysis (hyperPP) is a condition that causes occasional episodes of muscle weakness and sometimes a higher than normal level of potassium in the blood.
 The medical name for high potassium level is hyperkalemia.

 What are the alternative names for Hyperkalemic Periodic Paralysis?